 Are Punitive Damages Awarded for Traumatic Brain Injuries?

-Punitive damages can be awarded in traumatic brain injury claims.
-According to Virginia Law § 8.01-38.1, punitive relief can be awarded if specific requirements are met.
+You might be able to recover punitive damages in a TBI claim.
+According to Virginia Code § 8.01-38.1, punitive relief can be awarded if specific requirements are met.
 The individual or entity who caused your traumatic brain injury must have done so maliciously or acted with willful or wanton negligence.

 For example, if you slipped and fell on some ice outside of your favorite coffee shop, punitive damages may not be applicable.
-However, if you were hit by a driver with several traffic tickets for distracted driving on their record, punitive damages may be appropriate.
+However, if you were hit by a drunk driver, punitive damages may be appropriate.
+This is especially true based on Virginia Code sec.
+8.01-44.5.
 Remember, punitive damages are not designed to increase your award but rather to punish the liable party to the full extent of the law.

 Turn to an Experienced Traumatic Brain Injury Lawyer in Waynesboro for Help Today